-Week Title Synopsis 1 Course orientation, goal setting and Introduction introduction 2 Waste and Recycling Waste policies in the world.
-3 Export of waste to poor countries by Japan and waste export.
-Japan 4 Endangered Species and rainforests Global analysis.
+Week Title Synopsis 1 Course orientation, goal setting and introduction Introduction 2 Waste and Recycling Waste policies in the world.
+3 Export of waste to poor countries by Japan Japan and waste export.
+4 Endangered Species and rainforests Global analysis.
 5 Japan and the Washington Treaty Global treaties.
-5 Japan and the washington freaty Global fleaties.
-6 Global Warming Analysis. · · 7 Renewable energies and Co2 emissions Energy problem in Japan. in Japan 8 Developing Countries and Poverty Poverty issues.
+6 Global Warming Analysis.
+7 Renewable energies and Co2 emissions in Japan Energy problem in Japan.
+8 Developing Countries and Poverty Poverty issues.
 9 Japanese Human security policies.
-The Case study. work of Dr. Tetsu Nakamura in 10 Afghanistan The working conditions of labor migrants Cooperatudy 10 The working conditions of labor migrants in Japanese factories in Asia Case study.
-11 Human Rights in a global perspective Protection regimes. '' Truman Nights in a global perspective Frotection regimes.
-12 The work of international human rights Case study.
-NGOs such as Amnesty International of Human Rights Watch 13 Peace and Conflict Armed conflicts.
-14 Japanese peace mediation in Cambodia Japan case study. and Sri Lanka.
+The work of Dr. Tetsu Nakamura in Afghanistan Case study.
+10 The working conditions of labor migrants in Japanese factories in Asia Case study.
+11 Human Rights in a global perspective Protection regimes.
+12 The work of international human rights NGOs such as Amnesty International of Human Rights Watch Case study.
+13 Peace and Conflict Armed conflicts.
+14 Japanese peace mediation in Cambodia and Sri Lanka.
 The work of diplomat Yasushi Akashi.
+Japan case study.
 15 Summary and review